ManticoreGamesInc/platform-documentation/src/tutorials/localcontext.md

 Create a function called `OnChildAdded`.
 This function will update the `children` table so that it contains a list of all the damageable objects.
 Because some damageable objects can spawn a networked template, you need to monitor when this happens so that the `damagedEvent` is connected to the new child.
 Notice that an `Environment` check is being done since it needs to be done on the server.

 !!! warning "Damageable Objects with Networked Template Property Set"
-    If the damageable object has been setup to spawn a networked object when it is destroyed, then the object that is spawned will not be killable on the client.
+    If the damageable object has been set up to spawn a networked object when it is destroyed, then the object that is spawned will not be killable on the client.
 The template will have to be non-networked for this to work.

 ```lua
 local function OnChildAdded(parent, child)